Querent-ai/querent-docs/querent/docs/guides/retriever_traversar_review.md

 ---
-title: Conceptual Overview: Retriever-Based Search vs. Traverser-Based Search
+title: Retriever-Based Search vs. Traverser-Based Search
 sidebar_position: 4
 ---

 ## Overview

-This guide outlines the different data discovery methods available within R!an, detailing the required configuration properties for each.
+This guide outlines the different data discovery methods available within R!AN, detailing the required configuration properties for each.
 These methods are integral for discovering data efficiently to generate meaningful insights.

 ### Retriever-Based Search